 This lovely red store offers gifts, cider, and hot off the fryer donuts.
 There’s a nice patio and you can order food and drinks here, too.

 Nearby is the Ben & Jerry’s Factory and Ice Cream shop.
 You can take a guided tour of the factory and eat ice cream.
-I'm excited to say the tours are open again in 2022 after years of being closed!
+I'm excited to say the tours are open again after years of being closed!
+There are lots of cute farm stands and pumpkin patches in the area you can stop at along the way for your fall road trip itinerary!
+If something looks fun, or you see beautiful foliage, pull over!

 On your way to Stowe, stop off at Emily’s “Haunted” Bridge.
 New England is known for their beautiful covered bridges, but Emily’s bridge has a unique history.
 The wooden bridge was built in 1844 and the legend is that Emily was to meet her lover here so they could elope.
 But he never came, so she committed suicide by hanging herself from the bridge.
 Now, she haunts the bride and sometimes she’ll jolt cars that pass through the bridge.
 People also claim to hear strange noises when driving through.